dbwebhead/cleaning_data_project/CodeBook.md

 (you can easily use Rcode for this, just load the dataset and provide the information directly from the tidy data file)

-###Variable 1: Subject – a variable representing the experiment participant or test subject.
+###Variable 1: Subject â€“ a variable representing the experiment participant or test subject.
-Values – an integer from 1 to 30.
+Values â€“ an integer from 1 to 30.

 Some information on the variable including:
  - Class of the variable